Theatre of the Oppressed: Theatre of the Oppressed New York City

 Theatre of the Oppressed NYC (TONYC) partners with community members through local non-profit organizations and social justice coalitions, to form theatre troupes.
 These troupes devise and perform plays based on their challenges confronting economic inequality, racism, and other human rights injustices.
 After each performance, actors and audiences engage in Forum or Legislative Theatre – with the aim of catalyzing creative change on the individual, community, and political levels.
 TONYC was founded in 2011 by Katy Rubin, (who trained with Augusto Boal), after returning to New York City, and discovering a lack of "popular theatre" – created and performed by the actual communities facing oppression.
 Since 2011, TONYC has grown to train communities to facilitate Theatre of the Oppressed independently, and produce more than 60 public performances and workshops a year.

 Stage Left Productions, Canada

 While there are a number of groups in Canada that work with Forum Theatre techniques (e.g., Mixed Company Theatre, Branch Out Theatre, Theatre for Living) Stage Left Productions, based in Canmore, Alberta, has been recognized by Augusto Boal as on official Centre for Theatre of the Oppressed since 2005.
 Stage Left’s mandate is to craft a “professional artist-community collaboration” performance model that will “integrate marginalized people into the creative, artistic, and social life of [the] community by providing safe and accessible space in which they can explore, define, and celebrate their culture; develop confidence, imagination, and artistic expression; contribute to the culture of community in meaningful ways; and express both individual and collective identity.
-Stage Left’s output is intercultural and multifaceted, encompassing Guerrilla theatre actions, production, presenting, training, education, advocacy, and organizational support work.